fetchai/docs-archived/docs/learn_the_concepts/glossary.md

 * **Distributed Denial of Service (DDoS) attack**: a cyberattack strategy where the attacker repeatedly floods the system with requests in an effort to block the fulfillment of valid requests.

+* **DLT (Distributed Ledger Technology)**: it is a database of data that is duplicated and shared among a network of computers spread out across many locations.
+It is a flexible way of information recording as opposed to a centralised ledger.
+Instead of being updated by a centralised authority, the ledger's or record's data is changed by network participants.
+The information kept on the ledger can be checked and audited, and it can be accessible to some or all users.
+Value-containing peer-to-peer transfers may be documented on a DLT.
+The transferred value could be cash, securities, or even private data.

-* **Double spend attack**: It is a malicious attempt to convince two separate parties that one of two conflicting transactions is valid.
+* **Double spend attack**: it is a malicious attempt to convince two separate parties that one of two conflicting transactions is valid.
 In such a situation, both transactions appear individually valid, but their combination is not.
 Thus, only one is included in the blockchain.
 Due to the nature of blockchain reorganizations, simply showing that a transaction is included in a block is not enough to verify that it is immutable.
 Transactions are only immutable once they have reached a depth in the chain where a chain reorganization is unlikely to affect them.
 Double spend attacks can be mitigated by waiting to ensure that a transaction is confirmed by the network and is acceptably immutable before acting on it.

 * **ERC-20**: it is the standard to which each Ethereum token complies.
 This standard defines the way each token behaves so that transactions are predictable.
 Other cryptocurrencies also use the ERC-20 standard, piggybacking on the Ethereum network in the process.